 What are Primates?

-The biological order of Primates is divided into the following classifications:
+The biological order of Primates is divided into these classifications:

-Find your favorites in our Primate Species Profiles.
+Find your favorites primate species in Primate Species Profiles.